Iran–Iraq relations: Post-Saddam

-After the 2003 U.S.-led invasion, the Iranian government strongly opposed the war and called for a key role for the UN in Iraq's reconstruction.
-In its aftermath, Iran supported Shi'ite insurgent groups known as the Special Groups in Iraq, including the Mahdi Army, Kata'ib Hezbollah, Asa'ib Ahl al-Haq, and the Promised Day Brigade.
-The U.S. responded by using the Iraqi government to combat these groups.
+Leveraging the fact that the regime change targeted a rival power and Shia Muslims accounting for the majority of the population in both countries, the Iranian government used Shia militias to serve its interests during the Iraq War.
+This culminated in a complex series of events from Iran's aiding U.S. coalition efforts to later involvement in the Iraqi insurgency, in which there were instances of Shia militias fighting both alongside and against the Multi-National Force in Iraq.
+Organizations that enjoyed large-scale Iranian support included the Badr Corps, as well as Kata'ib Hezbollah, Asa'ib Ahl al-Haq, and the Promised Day Brigade.
+Since 2007, the United States has employed a "kill or capture" strategy with regard to confronting Iranian operatives in the Iraqi conflict.

 Iran then offered assistance to Iraq's post-war reconstruction and bilateral relations began to improve.
 In May 2005, a transitional government led by Ibrahim al-Jaafari of the pro-Iran Islamist Dawa party was established in Iraq.
 In mid May, Iranian foreign minister Kamal Kharazi visited Iraq and Jaafari paid a visit to Iran in July.
 In November, Iraqi president Jalal Talabani visited Iran, becoming the first Iraqi head of state to visit Iran in almost four decades.

 Iran–Iraq relations have flourished since 2005 by the exchange of high level visits: Former Iraqi PM Nouri al-Maliki makes frequent visits, along with Jalal Talabani visiting numerous times, to help boost bilateral cooperation in all fields.
 A conflict occurred in December 2009, when Iraq accused Iran of seizing an oil well on the border.

 On April 24, 2011, Iran and Iraq signed an extradition accord.
 The high-level meeting by the justice ministers of both countries in Tehran followed in the aftermath of a raid by Iraqi forces on Camp Ashraf, home of the People's Mujahedin of Iran (MEK).
 The MEK is designated as a terrorist organization by Iran and Iraq.